Llŷn Peninsula: Lleyn sheep

 The peninsula is the original home of the Lleyn breed of sheep.
-This is a hardy and prolific breed that has become much more prominent over the last 20 years due to its excellent prolificacy and mothering ability.
+This breed has become much more prominent over the last 20 years.
 The sheep are white-faced; on average, ewes weigh about 70 kg and rams 90 kg.

 Welsh language

 Until at least the 1960s, a number of Welsh monoglots still lived in the Llŷn Peninsula.
-However, before 2001 there had been a decline in Welsh speakers in Gwynedd, which includes the Llŷn Peninsula.
+Before 2001 there had been a decline in Welsh speakers in Gwynedd, which includes the Llŷn Peninsula.
 According to the 2001 census the number of Welsh speakers in Wales increased for the first time in over 100 years, with 20.5 per cent of a population of over 2.9 million claiming fluency in Welsh.
 The 2001 Census also showed that 73.1 per cent of the population of Llŷn could speak Welsh.
 Additionally, 28 per cent of the population of Wales claimed to understand Welsh.
-However, the number of Welsh speakers declined in Gwynedd from 72.1 per cent in 1991 to 68.7 per cent in 2001.
-By 2003, however, a survey of schools showed that just over 94 per cent of children between the ages of 3 and 15 were able to speak Welsh, making Llŷn one of the foremost heartlands of the language, although, as in the rest of North West Wales, many people are concerned that the influx of English speakers is damaging the standing of Welsh and threatening its future as a living community language in the area.
+The number of Welsh speakers declined in Gwynedd from 72.1 per cent in 1991 to 68.7 per cent in 2001.
+By 2003, a survey of schools showed that just over 94 per cent of children between the ages of 3 and 15 were able to speak Welsh, making Llŷn one of the foremost heartlands of the language, although, as in the rest of North West Wales, many people are concerned that the influx of English speakers is damaging the standing of Welsh and threatening its future as a living community language in the area.
 The Welsh Language and Heritage Centre of Nant Gwrtheyrn is situated on the north coast.